Divesh-Otwani/haskell-final-project/README.md

 I should use GADTs instead of type families to hold constraints.
-Further, it isn't until now that I realized that I could use type families that return booleans to construct
+Further, it isn't until now that I realized that I could use type families to construct
 GADTs:

 ```haskell